victorhugommf/paolagiacomelli/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.8.8 =
+Added a htmlspecialchars call on review names

+= 11.8.7 =
+Added the rich product content field to the Google Shopping template

+= 11.8.6 =
+Added the release date field to the Google Shopping template

+= 11.8.5 =
+Changed the update_option for cron_projects to non autoload

+= 11.8.4 =
+Added an option to enable/disable returning of only basic attributes in the field mapping and rules and filters drop-downs

+= 11.8.3 =
+Fixed an issue where not all (externally created) attributes or metafields where showing in the field mapping drop-downs

+= 11.8.2 =
+When the availability date field mapping has been added it will only be added to products that are on backorder.
+Not to any other products.

+= 11.8.1 =
+Added 5 attributes to create availability dates in the future for products that are on backorder

+= 11.8.0 =
+Checked for compatibility with WooCommerce 6.8.0

+= 11.7.9 =
+Fixed an issue where shipping class costs where not calculated properly

+= 11.7.8 =
+Added additional field for the Pinterest template

 = 11.7.7 =
 Removed currency from Zbozi shipping costs